Ralo93/DSA/SQL.md

 ## Filters

-WHERE looks at every row
+WHERE looks at every row, so this is used BEFORE grouping.
 HAVING looks at every group.
 So you need to group first.